 For many volunteers the cost for this application will be covered under the Volunteer Organisation Authorisation Number (VOAN) through the governing body or State Association.

-The NPC application form is available from https://www.police.sa.gov.au/services-and-events/apply-for-a-police-record-check and can be filled in online by the applicant, printed and the 100 point check completed at the police station.
+The NPC application form is available from https://www.police.sa.gov.au/services-and-events/apply-for-a-police-record-check and can be filled in online by the applicant, printed and the 100 point proof of identity check completed at the police station or with a Justice of the Peace.
 Check with your organisation to clarify the procedure required if the VOAN applies.

 On receipt of the NPC the applicant must present the original letter for viewing, assessment and recording to the nominated person at either their club or association according to the policy of the organisation.
 This may be posted to the organisation and they must return it to the applicant within 3 months.
 It must not be copied or retained by the organisation.